Watsons Bay Walk and the South Head Heritage Trail

 “Always remember the power of the simple smile, a helping hand, a listening ear, and a kind word.”

-The park around The Gap is a beautiful place to wander around and enjoy some of the best views Sydney has to offer.
+The park around The Gap is a beautiful place to wander around and enjoy some of the best coastal views in Sydney.

 More Hiking

-If you’re up for a real challenge, you can follow the coastal trail heading south, which forms the official start of the Eastern Coastal Walk that goes all the way to Bondi, Coogee and Maroubra.
+If you’re up for a longer hike, you can follow the coastal trail heading south from The Gap, which forms the official start of the Eastern Coastal Walk that continues to Bondi, Coogee, and Maroubra.

 Bondi Beach